-The PWS Section has developed a fast-track loan option to help decrease the amount of time required to provide funding for infrastructure projects.
-The fast-track loan option allows faster funding for applicants that are ready to proceed and willing to waive the opportunity to compete for principal forgiveness loans.
-In contrast to the traditional DWSRF application process, applicants seeking a fast-track loan option provides access to available funds on a first-come first-serve basis and can significantly increase the speed of awarding funds.
-This option allows applicants to begin construction of water system infrastructure projects sooner than those funded through traditional DWSRF loans.
+The DWSRF Program implemented a fast-track loan option to decrease the time required to provide funding for infrastructure projects.
+The fast-track loan option allowed faster funding for applicants that were ready to proceed and willing to waive the opportunity to compete for principal forgiveness loans.
+In contrast to the traditional DWSRF application process, applicants seeking a fast-track loan were not required to submit prioritization information or wait for the annual review cycle.
+The fast-track loan option provided access to available funds on a first-come first-serve basis to increase the speed of awarding funds significantly.
+This option allowed applicants to begin construction of water system infrastructure projects sooner than those funded through traditional DWSRF loans.
+The DWSRF Program committed about \$13 million to eight fast-track loan projects during fiscal 2013.